leaanthony/webview2runtime/README.md

 # WebView2Runtime

-This package provides the following capabilities:
+This package provides the following capabilities for managing and installing the WebView2 runtime:

-- Retrieve version of installed WebView2 runtime, if installed
+- Retrieve version of installed WebView2 runtime
 - Determine if the installed version is older than the required version
+- Download and run the official Microsoft Bootstrapper
-- Trigger an installation of the runtime using the Microsoft Bootstrapper
+- Run an embedded version of the official Microsoft Bootstrapper
+- Open a browser to the WebView2 download page
 - Utility methods for user notifications and confirmations

 ## Usage